Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

 With knowledge of this noise floor, the directional gain can be determined using the external noise sources at each station.
-These sources are noise diodes, connected to the pulser antennas, installed in the vicinity of the ARA stations.
+These sources are noise diodes, emitting a flat power spectrum in the relevant frequency range, which can be attenuated by up to $\unit{30}{\deci\bel}$.
+They are connected to the pulser antennas, installed in the vicinity of the ARA stations.
+Figure \ref{fig_cumSignalPower} shows the recorded power spectrum for a typical receiver antenna and a pulser with a non-attenuated input source.
+This figure further illustrates the sensitivity of the signal chain in different parts of the frequency spectrum via a cumulative power distribution.
+Most signal power is recorded below $\unit{500}{\mega\hertz}$ in this measurement.

 Under the assumption that all installed antennas of the same polarization have the same angular gain pattern, the geometric relation between the pulsers and all 8 measurement antennas of one polarization in both stations can be used to measure the gain pattern for different angles.
 For this measurement, we assume further that the directionality in azimuth is isotropic.
-With the available antennas we can establish 24 different relations in elevation which are however clustered at certain angles, as shown on the example of A3 in Figure \ref{fig_geometryARA03D6}.
+With the available antennas we can establish 24 different relations in elevation which are clustered at distinct angles, as shown by the example of A3 in Figure \ref{fig_geometryARA03D6}.
+In fact, for station A3 all bottom antennas are at the same depth as the two pulsers (D5 not shown), while the top antennas are elevated by an angle of roughly $\unit{25}{\degree}$.
+In station A2, the one fully operational pulser is mounted at a similar depth to the top antennas, while the bottom antennas receive the pulser signal at an inclination of $\unit{-25}{\degree}$.
 The antenna directivity $D$ at a given angle is then calculated via the Friis transmission equation \cite{Shaw2013} and the known noise factor from

-with $N_{ant}$ the power corresponding to $T_{ant}$, $t$ the transmission coefficient between the antenna and the signal chain, $P_t$ the input power to the noise source antenna and $R$ the distance between transmitter and receiver antennas. $N_{out}$ is the measured output power without any applied signal and $P_{out}$ denotes the total recorded power when a measurable fluctuation occurs in the given noise environment.
+with $N_{\mathrm{ant}}$ being the power corresponding to $T_{\mathrm{ant}}$, $t_{r/t}$ the transmission coefficient between a given antenna and the signal chain ($r$ for receiver, $t$ for transmitter), $P_t$ the input power to the noise source antenna and $R$ the distance between transmitter and receiver antennas. $N_{\mathrm{out}}$ is the measured output power without any applied signal and $P_{\mathrm{out}}$ denotes the total recorded power when the noise sources are operating.
 These are the experimentally measured values.

-The transmission coefficient $t$ is taken from XFDTD simulations \cite{XFDTD2015} of the deployed antennas in ice.
-These simulations are precise to about $10\%$.
+The transmission coefficient $t$ is taken from XFDTD simulations \cite{XFDTD2015} of the deployed Vpol antennas in ice and from NEC2 simulations of the Hpol antennas.
 For the directivity, we assume for now $D_r = D_t = D$, for a transmitter and receiver of the same polarization.

 The antenna gain can then be calculated as